sergioclemente/WorkoutPlanner/README.md

 # Installing dependencies

-1. First of all install node js 6.9 or higher (https://nodejs.org/en/download/).
+1. Install node js 6.9 or higher (https://nodejs.org/en/download/).
-2. Then install the following dependencies (as an administrator):
+2. Open the command line as an administrator and type:

 ```
 npm install --dev